 Vizcaya Museum & Gardens

 You can easily spend a few hours admiring the art and antiques on display at the Vizcaya Museum and Gardens, which is located in Miami's arty Coconut Grove neighborhood.
 Tip: Before you leave, take a few minutes to stroll through the manicured gardens.
-Tickets are available through the attraction’s website.
+Tickets are available online.

 Fairchild Tropical Botanic Garden

-Miami’s tropical climate translates to lush foliage year-round, which you can witness at this 83-acre garden —which is home to 3,400 different plant species — in nearby Coral Gables.
+Miami’s tropical climate translates to lush foliage year-round, which you can witness at this 83-acre garden — which is home to 3,400 different plant species — in nearby Coral Gables.
 In 2012, Fairchild Tropical Botanic Garden became the home of the American Orchid Society.
-Each spring, the garden hosts an International Orchid Festival, which spans three days and showcases over 10,000 varieties of orchids.
+Each spring, the garden hosts an incredible orchid festival.

 Phillip and Patricia Frost Museum of Science